zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Log-Node.md

 Therefore the base-2 logarithmic value of 8 is 3.

-The logarithmic base can be switched between base-e, base-2 and base-10 from a dropdown on the node.
+The logarithmic base can be switched between base-e, base-2 and base-10 from the **Base** dropdown on the node.

 ## Ports